 3) Omit personal hygiene: Bad breath and body odour is something every recruiter has dealt with in at least one interview.
 Be mindful of your hygiene when coming in for an interview.

-4) Interrupt the person interviewing you: Don’t chime in with an answer before the interviewer has finished asking the question.
+4) Interrupt the interviewer: Don’t chime in with an answer before the interviewer has finished asking the question.
 Wait until you’ve heard the full question, then reply.
 Listening intently while someone is talking shows respect for the person speaking.

-5) Take a phone call during an interview: This happens so often, yet is probably the most avoidable no-no. Turn off your cell phone before going into an interview.
+5) Take a phone call: This happens so often, yet is probably the most avoidable no-no. Turn off your cell phone before going into an interview.

-6) Chew gum or candy during the interview: Chewing gum or a mint before an interview is good if you are concerned about bad breath.
+6) Chew gum or candy: Chewing gum or a mint before an interview is good if you are concerned about bad breath.
 However, discreetly throw your gum out as you enter an office, or go to the bathroom before an interview and throw it out.
 You want to be able to speak clearly during your interview when answering questions.

 7) Spray perfume or cologne right before entering the interview: While good hygiene is important, and appreciated, during an interview, spraying yourself with too much perfume or cologne can be overwhelming.
 It’s better not to wear any perfume or cologne, especially since some work environments do not allow them.